-- a) Import it into the folder / SDMS.zexp. - b) In the folder /SDMS/Install, mark and copy the folders User and Custom.
+- a) Import it into the folder / SDMS.zexp. - b) In the folder /SDMS/Install, mark and copy the folders User and Cus- - c) Create the folders User and Custom in the folder / by pasting them.

 Figure 3.4: Zope result window